SikandarAman/MazeSolver_PS/README.md

 6. **Start the simulation**
    - Enter your entry number and select a level (1-6)
    - Level 1-5 are predefined fixed examples
-   - Levl 6 is the main level (random everytime) for final run
+   - Level 6 is the main level (random everytime) for final runs

 ![Terminal Input](https://github.com/SikandarAman/MazeSolver_PS/blob/main/Images/TerminalView.png)